nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 The class diagram above illustrates how the `Schedule` subcomponent is structured.
 The Schedule subcomponent is structured such that:

-* The bulk of the time-related functionality is centralized to `ScheduleItem`, which is the supertype of `Appointment` and `AppointmentSlot`.
+* The bulk of the time-related functionality is abstracted to `ScheduleItem`, which is the supertype of `Appointment` and `AppointmentSlot`.
 * `ScheduleItem` implements the `TemporalComparable` interface, which allows `Appointment` and `AppointmentSlot` to be compared.
 * The `DisjointAppointmentList` only stores `Appointment` and not `AppointmentSlot` objects.